 Pfizer turns to Biocon in $350M biosimilar insulin deal

-Pfizer is turning to India's Biocon to help it develop some biosimilar insulin products to help lay claim to a bigger slice of the globe's emerging market business, slapping down $200 million upfront and promising another $150 million in milestones.
+Pfizer ($PFE) is turning to India's Biocon to help it develop some biosimilar insulin products to help lay claim to a bigger slice of the globe's emerging market business, slapping down $200 million upfront and promising another $150 million in milestones.